 How ICM Impacts Tournament Decisions

-ICM implications exist in every single part of a poker tournament, from the moment the first cards are dealt until the moment heads-up play starts.
+ICM implications exist in every part of a poker tournament, from the moment the first cards are dealt until heads-up play starts.

-These implications, however, increase in value as you get closer to the money bubble and continue to be significant throughout the ITM stage.
+These implications, however, increase in value as we approach the money bubble and continue to be significant throughout the ITM stage.

 With every pay jump, the amount of money you win in a tournament increases, which means that simply surviving in a tournament adds actual dollars to your poker bankroll.
 Busting out, on the other hand, hinders any further ability to make pay jumps and increase your return from that specific tournament.

-While there have been some tournament poker pros over the years who heavily advocated going for the first place and neglecting ICM altogether, most modern pros agree that ICM is a critical part of tournament poker play.
+While some tournament poker pros over the years have heavily advocated going for the first place and neglecting ICM altogether, most modern pros agree that ICM is a critical part of tournament poker play.

 So, here are a few typical ICM adjustments you will be making in late-game to increase your overall tournament EV.